Johongirr/600-days-of-code/log1.md

 #### Website
 So today I completed building clone of some website to practise my HTML/CSS knowledge and I built it with semantic HTML and with RWD.

+### Day 32, Jan 23, 2021

+### Things I've done
+* Learned about colour wheel and colour combinations

+### Colour theory
+So colour theory basically practical combination of art and design used  together to determine what colours look good together.
+And colour wheel was invented by Isaac Newton in 1666 who transferred colour spectrum into colour wheel.

+### Colour combination
+So colour harmony which is how colour feel and look together are taken by using colour wheel by using many rules of colour combinations.
+There are many colour combinations and some of them as followings
+* Complementary - color combination is when two colours are on the opposite side of the colour wheel.
+And it creates hight impact and contrast colour combination and they together appear more brighter and prominent
+* Analogous - color combination is colours that consist of 3 colours that are side by side on the colour wheel.
+And they can be overwhelming even though they are verstile.
+So to balance overwhelmingness, we should use one of the 3 as dominant colour and other colours as accents